rspace-os/rspace-web/src/main/resources/sqlUpdates/DatabaseChangeGuidelines.md

     mvn -e process-resources -Denvironment=keepdbintact -PgenerateDiff

-which is based on `liquibase-maven-plugin` and will compare your `rspace` database with `rspace_hib` database, and generate a time-stamped changeset file in folder *generatedDBChangeSets/* in your project.
-This changeset describes the changes that should be applied to convert the `rspace` database schema to be the same as `rspace_hib`.
+which is based on `liquibase-maven-plugin` and will compare your `rspace` database with `rspace_hib` database, and generate a time-stamped changeset file in a folder *generatedDBChangeSets/* in your project home (the command expects the folder to exist, so create it before running the command).
+This changeset file describes the changes that should be applied to convert the `rspace` database schema to be the same as `rspace_hib`.
 There will likely be some existing differences relating to constraints, field types etc., so search for the ones related to your recent changes.